idbrii/notes/_posts/2017-05-08-vim_plugin.md

 gvim +"pyx import hello"
 ```

-You might be tempted to use configparser, but that's not a vim-friendly way of configuring since people can't just configure from their pre-existing config files.
-Also, you have to figure out where on disk the config file should be located!
+You might be tempted to use `configparser`, but that's not a vim-friendly way of configuring since people can't just configure from their pre-existing config files.
+Also, you would have to figure out where on disk the config file should be located!

+Using vim variables for configuration is much more user-friendly.

-## How can I create commands that pass data to python?
+## How can I pass user arguments to python?

 This is the trickiest part.